🧩 Aggregators¶

 Setup: Begin a round by calling

-to specify the participating nodes.Incremental Addition: Add models (e.g.,
+.set_nodes_to_aggregate(nodes)to specify the participating nodes.Incremental Addition: Add models (e.g.,

-.
+P2PFLModelinstances) as they become available using.add_model(model).
 This is often handled automatically when model update messages are received.Aggregation and Retrieval: Call

-.
+.wait_and_get_aggregation().
 This method blocks until all models from the specified nodes are added, then performs the aggregation and returns the combined model.

 # Aggregator node sets up the round: aggregator.set_nodes_to_aggregate([node1_id, node2_id]) # ...
 (A new local model, p2pflmodel1, is received) ... aggregator.add_model(p2pflmodel1) # Aggregator node waits and gets the aggregated model: aggregated_model = aggregator.wait_and_get_aggregation()

-Partial Aggregationsยถ
+Partial Aggregations¶

 Note: We will discuss partial aggregation in more detail in the future.